he-leon/car-light-reminder/README.md

 # Features
 - Buzzes based on the state of two logical 12V inputs
+- Device is meant to be supplied with power when car lights are on (e.g. power input is connected to the light switch).
-- Alarm sounds when ignition is off (IGNITION_PIN LOW) and door is open (DOOR_PIN LOW)
+- Alarm sounds when ignition is off (IGNITION_PIN LOW) and door is open (DOOR_PIN LOW).
+- The device is designed for door switches which tie the signal to GND when the door is open.
+- DOOR_PIN has a pullup resistor which ties the GPIO high when the door is closed, preventing the input from floating.
-- Makes a somewhat pleasant bell sound by using the [Mozzi library](https://github.com/sensorium/Mozzi)
+- Makes a somewhat pleasant bell sound by using the [Mozzi library](https://github.com/sensorium/Mozzi).
+-
-# Schematics
+# Schematic
 ![image](https://github.com/he-leon/car-light-reminder/assets/22372029/e9d1a0a5-5efc-4244-811b-d9ff3231bb5a)

 # Possible Issues